himmetozcan/machine_learning_interview_questions/README.md

 5. Can you explain the concept of maximum likelihood estimation (MLE)?
 How is it used in machine learning?

+**Mimesis:** Imagine you're a detective in a room full of clocks showing different times, and you're supposed to figure out the most likely current time.
+Each clock was set by someone with a slightly different opinion on what time it was, and you need to decide what the "true" time is based on all these different pieces of information.

+1. **Gathering Evidence:**
+   - You start by looking at each clock, noting down the times they each show.
+This collection of times is like your data in MLE.

+2. **Setting Up a Theory:**
+   - You think, "If I assume the actual time is X, which of these clocks support my assumption the best?"
+This is you setting up a model of the "true time" and trying to find the parameters (in this case, the exact hours and minutes) that best explain the data you see.

+3. **Testing the Theory:**
+   - You then think about how probable each clock's time would be if the "true" time were X, trying different "X-times" and seeing how well they fit with the times on the clocks.
+When the assumed time makes the actual set of clock times most probable (or least surprising), you've found your MLE.
+It's like you're asking each clock, "How likely would you show this time if 'X' were the actual time?" and then picking the "X" that gets the most convincing responses.

+4. **The Eureka Moment:**
+   - The "Eureka!" moment comes when you find the time that best aligns with all the clocks' times—that's your Maximum Likelihood Estimate.
+It doesn't mean it's the exact correct time, but it's your best guess based on the information from the clocks.

+So, in simpler terms, MLE is like being a detective: you have clues (data), you have a mystery to solve (what parameters or "settings" created that data), and you make your best guess based on which solution makes the clues make the most sense.
+You don't know for sure if you're right, but you're making the most educated guess possible with what you've got!

 Maximum Likelihood Estimation (MLE) is a statistical method for estimating the parameters of a model.
 The core principle of MLE is to determine the parameter values that maximize the likelihood function, which measures how well the model explains the observed data.
 In more technical terms, MLE seeks the parameter values that make the observed data most probable under the specified model.

 ### Theoretical Framework: